Progressive Baptists: Freedom of religion and Indigenous rights

 In 1612, Baptist minister Thomas Helwys published A Short Declaration of the Mystery of Iniquity, a plea for freedom of religion in England.
 In 1635, Baptist minister Roger Williams was thus banished from Massachusetts for his positions in favor of separation of church and state, freedom of religion and Indigenous rights, which led him into conflicts with the colony's pastors and magistrates.
 He bought land from the Native Americans and founded the city of Providence in 1636, as well as the Rhode Island, where he became governor.
 In 1657, he welcomed Quakers suffering religious persecution in Massachusetts.

 African Americans rights

 Many Baptist leaders were involved in abolitionism in the United States of the 19th century.
 In 1843, abolitionist Baptist pastors of Massachusetts met at Boston Tremont Temple and founded the American and Foreign Mission Society in opposition to slavery in the South.
 In 1872, the Society merged with the American Baptist Missionary Union of the American Baptist Churches USA.
-In 1957, Baptist leaders lead by pastor Martin Luther King Jr. founded the Southern Christian Leadership Conference at Ebenezer Baptist Church of Atlanta for African Americans rights and the end of racial segregation in the United States.
+In 1957, Baptist leaders led by pastor Martin Luther King Jr. founded the Southern Christian Leadership Conference at Ebenezer Baptist Church of Atlanta for African Americans rights and the end of racial segregation in the United States.